ml4ai/tomcat/docs/beginner_setup_instructions.md

 # Setup instructions for people new to the command line.

+This is a set of instructions for macOS users who are new to the command line.

 ## Launching the terminal

 macOS comes with a built-in terminal application, named 'Terminal'.
 You